Where to Go with Kids on the Red Line

 Families can enjoy the Indianapolis Cultural Trail, the Canal Walk, and a visit to the Indiana History Center.
 It’s just a 10-minute walk to Military Park, the Eiteljorg, NCAA Hall of Fame, the Indiana State Museum, and Victory Field to see an Indianapolis Indians game.
 Also just 10 minutes away on foot is Lucas Oil Stadium, home of the Indianapolis Colts and Indy Eleven Soccer.

 Family-friendly restaurants in downtown Indianapolis include favorites such as Weber Grill, Soupremacy, South Bend Chocolate Company, PF Changs, Buca di Beppo, Steak N Shake (kids eat free on the weekends), the Old Spaghetti Factory, Cafe Patachou, and others.
-The Sugar Factory is an amazing spot for special occasions and photo-worthy treats.
 You’ll also find a food court and shopping at Circle Center Mall.

 What to do at the Transit Center Red Line Bus Stop